Frederick William Lehmann: Biography

 Frederick Lehmann always refused to run for public office, especially at a party convention of the breakaway Gold Democrats (opposed to the Free Silver candidate William Jennings Bryan) in St. Louis which he chaired (being foreign-born, he could not run for President anyway), and he declined judgeships.
 In politics he was generally a Democrat, if sometimes a Gold Democrat.
 In 1909 he drafted the charter by which the City of St. Louis is still run today.

-He was a founder of the St. Louis Art Museum and the State Historical Society of Missouri, president of the St. Louis Public Library, and a director of the St. Louis World's Fair (Louisiana Purchase Exposition) of 1904, in which he was host of the Universal Congress of Jurists and Lawyers.
+He was a founder of the Saint Louis Art Museum and the State Historical Society of Missouri, president of the St. Louis Public Library, and a director of the St. Louis World's Fair (Louisiana Purchase Exposition) of 1904, at which he was host of the Universal Congress of Jurists and Lawyers.
 He was a bibliophile and he collected rare first editions of Charles Dickens, Robert Burns and others, and artworks of Aubrey Beardsley, George Cruikshank and Thomas Rowlandson.
 He and industrialist William K. Bixby started the Burns Society; he was twice president of the University Club of St. Louis.
 Furthermore, he had a remarkable (possibly eidetic) memory—when writer Henry James visited his house, Lehmann could recite whole works that James himself had written but forgotten.
 For most his life Lehmann was in demand as a public speaker, which he thoroughly enjoyed.
-His published works included: John Marshall (1901); The Lawyer in American History (1906); Abraham Lincoln (1908); Conservatism in Legal Procedure (1909); Prohibition (1910); and The Law and the Newspaper (1917).
+His published works included: John Marshall (1901), The Lawyer in American History (1906), Abraham Lincoln (1908), Conservatism in Legal Procedure (1909), Prohibition (1910), and The Law and the Newspaper (1917).

 In old age he auctioned off his rare book collections.
-He died September 12, 1931, aged 78, survived by his wife and three sons, lawyers Sears Lehmann, Frederick W. Lehmann, Jr., and John Stark Lehmann.
+He died September 12, 1931, aged 78, survived by his wife and three sons, lawyers Sears Lehmann, Frederick W. Lehmann Jr., and John Stark Lehmann.
 He was buried in Bellefontaine Cemetery in St. Louis.